-This area focuses on the development of the international environment through the involvement of the top foreign experts into the key activities of the educational process and creative activity at JEPU.
+This area focuses on the development of the international environment through the involvement of the top foreign experts in the key activities of the educational process and creative activity at UJEP.

 A foreign expert is a person that does not have Czech citizenship and is an internationally recognized person in their field (according to the relevant international evaluation scale)

 The selection procedure to appoint the position of the foreign expert at UJEP is announced, of which conditions are stated by the vice-rector for science based on the particularities in the given science areas.
 The Selection Committee consists of 5 members: one vice-rector for science as its chairperson and 1 ZAMO employee.
 The remaining 3 members, according to the science field of the foreign expert are nominated by the rector at the suggestions of the deans of the faculties.
 The administrator of the committee without the right to vote is the IGA employee.

 Only a dean for the relevant faculty can request a grant, however, they also must present the readiness of the specific department for the whole period of the stay of the foreign expert at JEPU (workplace, IT, laboratories, etc. must be available).

 The length of the stay of the foreign expert at UJEP is limited to a maximum of 5 months.

 The foreign expert that successfully passes the selection process is presented with a work agreement for the corresponding period and corresponding amount of financial reward for their staying at UJEP.
 The amount of the financial reward is set by the vice-rector for science based on the whole budget for this area, reception of the candidate and the length of their stay at UJEP

 The requests for the selection procedure are submitted continuously to the IGA employee until the quota for the financial resources has been spent.